AffaganoIsTheWay/Matrix_Multiplication/README.md

 sh all_compile_script.sh 10 4 1024 1024 1024
 ```

+The **Execution Time** and **Memory Bandwidth** are computed for both the sequential and the parallel methods and displayed.

+---

 ## BLAS Library

-Due to the vast usage of the matrix multiplication in varius filds, there exist some library that contains an already hight optimized implementation.
+Due to the widespread use of matrix multiplication in various fields, many libraries offer highly optimized implementations.

 These optimizations include CPU-specific vector instructions (e.g., AVX, SSE), cache blocking to improve memory access patterns, multi-threading to utilize multiple cores, and algorithmic tuning to reduce computational overhead.

-For this project I implemented the **OpenBlas** and the **Intel MKL** libraries
+This project implemented the **OpenBlas** and the **Intel MKL** libraries

-#

 Navigate to the folder